Winter activities to discover

 The fun doesn’t have to stop once winter arrives in Fundy National Park!
 Listen to the satisfying crunch of snow as you pedal your fat bike through the winter trail system.
 Or, strap-on a pair of snowshoes and float through freshly fallen snow as you travel through dense spruce forest.
 Take part in a Fundy tradition and enjoy the rush as your toboggan glides down the groomed slopes of the Headquarters Bowl.
-For an evening outing, try the Alma Rink and be sure to stop by a local café for hot chocolate afterwards!

 La Mauricie National Park

 Ready for a frosty adventure?
 Strap on your snowshoes and set foot on the beautiful yet challenging Lac-du-Pimbina Trail.
 See if you can spot the 30 different tree species residing at La Mauricie National Park.
 Feeling adventurous?
 Treat yourself to an intermediate-level hike on the breathtaking Mekinac Trail!
 With 8 trails to choose from, find the perfect trail for your ability.
 Grab a friend or two, pack some snacks and start planning your trip now!